MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/index.md

     } | ConvertTo-Json
     ```

-3. To create the following secrets on GitHub, navigate to the main page of the repo and select settings, secrets, and new secret.
+3. To create the following secrets on GitHub, navigate to the main page of the repo and select **Settings** > **Secrets**, and add a new secret under the repo name.

 - Name: Azure_credentials